jacklinke/cfps/current_topics/home_on_the_range.md

 - Similarly, annotate the minimum Lower and maximum Lower reservations dates for all reservations in a queryset
 - Assuming each reservation is associated with a Resource, annotate Resources with the most recently ending reservation (similar for most recent starting or longest-ago starting/ending reservation)
 - Multiple ways of saving a model instance with DateTimeRangeField

-A before-and-after look (10 min)
-- We will go over a few side-by-side examples of queries using distinct start and end values vs. ranges to highlight the benefits

 Resources (5 min)
 - Django docs